SillyTavern/SillyTavern-Docs/Usage/st-script.md

 A subcommand is a string containing a list of slash commands to execute.

-1. To use command batching in subcommands, the command separator character should be escaped like this: `\|`.
+1. To use command batching in subcommands, the command separator character should be escaped (see below).
-2. Since macro values are executed when the conditional is entered, not when the subcommand is executed, a macro could be additionally escaped to delay their evaluation to the subcommand execution time: `\{\{\macro\}\}`.
+2. Since macro values are executed when the conditional is entered, not when the subcommand is executed, a macro could be additionally escaped to delay their evaluation to the subcommand execution time.
 3. The result of the subcommands execution is piped to the command after `/if`.
 4. The `/abort` command interrupts the script execution when encountered.